Remarkable Ohio

 Below is a complete listing of all Ohio Historical Markers.
 To find a detailed marker listing including text, photographs, and locations, click on a county below.
 Our listing is updated by the markers program as new markers are installed and older markers are reported damaged or missing.

 ALERT: The current location of this marker is unknown.
-If you have any information about this marker's location, please contact The Ohio History Connection.
-For historical and reference purposes, this listing will remain on our website.
-If the marker is located, we will update our website.
+If you have any information about this marker's location, please contact the marker program.

 11-18 Pilgrim’s Rest